anki-code/xonsh-awesome-cli-app/README.md

 * Based on power and sugar from [click](https://click.palletsprojects.com).
 * Setting up context with logging and debugging levels.
-* Setting up context arguments and command arguments.
+* Setting up context options and command arguments.
-* Ability to use environment variables as replacement of arguments.
+* Ability to use environment variables as replacement of options and arguments.
 * Use `ctx.log` to different logging levels.

 ## Usage